You will learn

 In our example, we're going to change a list-triggered flow to an event-triggered flow.
 Here are the steps to follow:

-Once you've saved all the emails associated with the flow, create a new one by navigating back to the Flows tab.
+- Once you've saved all the emails associated with the flow, create a new flow by navigating back to the Flows tab.

 Find out more about flow triggers and filters.